 Provide security and payment options: Shoppers need to trust the brands they purchase from – especially when making decisions regarding large ticket items such as high-end jewelry.
 A security or accredited business logo shows that you’re mindful of shopper’s concerns.

 Shoppers also want the flexibility to pay in ways that work with their individual budgets.
 SplitIt is an excellent option for shoppers that want to exert more control over their finances.
-It allows them to pay for purchases with their existing credit by splitting the cost into interest and fee-free monthly payments, without any additional applications or registrations.
+It allows them to pay for purchases with their existing credit by splitting the cost, without any additional applications or registrations.
 Contact SplitIt for more details.

 Get social: Shoppers want to feel like they’re not alone, like they’re making a good decision, possibly one that others have made before.
 Social media is the secret sauce that can make a great product a viral sensation.
 Images of bloggers and influencers wearing your product can skyrocket its popularity.
 Don’t discount “lower tier” influencers either.
 They’re affordable for many brands and their niche followings often have higher-quality engagements, which influencers with larger followings don’t.